Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 bowl filled of Cordyceps

-Cordyceps is a combination of a caterpillar and a fungus used in traditional Chinese and Tibetan medicine [3] to increase the body's performance and promote longevity.
+Cordyceps, a blend of caterpillar and fungus from traditional Chinese and Tibetan medicine, is known for enhancing performance and promoting longevity.

-Cordyceps is hailed as one of the best dietary supplements that you can combine with other adaptogens to boost your energy and better adrenal function.
+Furthermore, it is considered one of the best dietary supplements; combining cordyceps with other adaptogens boosts energy and enhances adrenal function.

 bowl filled of Schisandra

-However, more clinical trials are needed to confirm its benefits in less physically active individuals.
+However, further clinical trials are necessary to confirm its benefits for less physically active individuals.

 Non-herbal Supplements